National Movement (Poland): Program

 As adopted in the January 2013 declaration of ideology, the decision-making council of the National Movement has indicated its three main components: identity (nation, family, people), sovereignty (the state, culture, economy) and freedom (of speech, management, people); identified the awareness and commitment of the young generation of Poles as the strength of the National Movement and pledged to work on the transformation of the homeland, emphasized the idea of the nation, understood as a cultural community formed by generations.
 National Movement advocates fight for the sovereignty of the country, to repair the political and economic state and defending the freedom of its citizens, as well as the realisation in the sphere of culture and politics of traditional values.
-The purpose of the Movement is a fundamental social change - the so-called "Overthrow of the republic of the Round Table".
+The purpose of the Movement is a fundamental social change – the so-called "Overthrow of the republic of the Round Table".
 It declares itself as a social movement which is a network of community initiatives for state sovereignty and national identity.

-In the absence of hierarchical and organisational dependencies, the movement will be guided by the common symbols, and the demands of the electorate.
-One of the symbols is the image of the nationalist right, which formed in the struggle for Polish independence.
-For most of the activists of the Movement such symbols are also soldiers of the army of the underground National Armed Forces (NSZ), who fought during World War II and after the war against the German and Soviet occupation.
-The National Armed Forces, founded by the military part of the underground National Radical Camp in 1942, also declared obedience to submit to the Army.
-Among the soldiers of the National Armed Forces of the Supervisory Board sees its historical similarity and should continue to operate.
-Fundamental important dates to the Movement is the day commemorating the creation of the National Armed Forces attributable to 22 September, the anniversary of Captain Witold Pilecki's death sentence and 1 March - National Day of Remembrance "Soldiers accursed" (from 2011 official holiday) and attributable to the November 11 march Independence.
-National Movement is also trying to commemorate the anniversary of the imposition of martial law and the 1981 workers' uprising in Poznań in 1956.

-National Movement, a coalition of independent groups, presents a conservative position on social issues.
-According to the program, decided at the second congress of 2014, the movement is traditional ally of the Catholic Church and will strive to uphold traditional Christian values.
-The movement also refers to the tradition and heritage of ancient Rome.
 The progress of civilisation, which was to take place in Poland thanks to EU funds, is treated as a partial compensation for the losses that Poland suffered in connection with the unilateral opening of the market in the pre-accession period, while Polish banking sector depends on foreign capital.